 Lately, I keep seeing all these Kickstarter, gofundme campaigns being floated around.
 Essentially it’s asking other people for money.
 Something, personally I haven’t felt comfortable doing even with my own family, maybe it’s my Irish guilt who knows but asking random strangers on the internet for a few bucks seems weird.

 Here’s a few examples of these interesting ways to earn money related to snowboarding.

 First up is Professional snowboarder Lucas Magoon and his wife Tonya.
 They have set up a Gofundme campaign to live in an RV for 10 years.
 However, they are only asking for $8,500 which from past experience road tripping across the country will only last them a few years if they are really cheap.
 What makes this gofundme campaign unique and sort of cool is for $20 you get a piece of custom artwork from both of them.
 Now, this could be a sticky note or actual painting, who knows but at least your $20 goes toward art and helping to support this couple on the road.

 The Bus Life

-Next up is a crew of professional snowboarders and photographers headed up by Brock Butterfield that had a very ambitious plan to buy 4×4 school bus and covert it into a bad ass mountain mobile that the guys would spend a winter living and traveling in 88 square feet of radness.
+Next up is a crew of professional snowboarders and photographers headed up by Brock Butterfield that had a very ambitious plan to buy 4×4 school bus and convert it into a badass mountain mobile that the guys would spend a winter living and traveling in 88 square feet of radness.
 Unlike the Magoon’s there are no ladies in this group, with 4 grown men and 8 snowboard boots at minimum odds are that vans gonna get stank pretty quick.

 P.S.
 I just threw the Magoons some loot, excited to see the art they make for a fan 🙂